hande-qmc/hande/documentation/manual/tutorials/ccmc.rst

 Note that we have not specified an overall symmetry.
 In this case HANDE uses the Aufbau principle to select a reference determinant.

+.. [review] - JSS:

+    well, you could do FCC (which is very expensive) or CISD/CISDT/...  (which is pretty rubbish), so I'd say the most signicant difference is that it's standard to use truncation with CC (rather than required for CC and not possible in the FCIQMC algorithm).

+    reference.ex_level -> ex_level, as we don't use table.<variable_name> elsewhere.

 A CCMC calculation can be run in a very similar way to FCIQMC.
 As for FCIQMC we can substantially reduce stochastic error by using real amplitudes, which we do for all calculations presented here.
 The most significant difference from an